sjulier/Refactored_ORB_SLAM2/README.md

 If you want to avoid typing `./Install/bin` everywhere, run this command from the command line:

 `set PATH=$PATH:$PWD/Install/bin`

+## Mac (Intel and Apple Silicon) build instructions.

+We use homebrew and build using the XCode command line tools.
+Please ensure that both have been installed.

+Install the support libraries:

+brew install boost eigen3 suitesparse opencv

+Clone this repository.

+You should be able to build by running:

+`./Build.sh`

+to build a debug version.
+To build a release version, type:

+`./Build.sh Release`

+If you want to avoid typing `./Install/bin` everywhere, run this command from the command line:

+`set PATH=$PATH:$PWD/Install/bin`

+## Windows 10 build

+Windows 10 is a more challenging OS to build on because it doesn't have hard standards for how to lay out build and install.
+We use vcpkg.

+PLEASE MAKE SURE TO CLEAR THE CMAKE PACKAGE REGISTRY BEFORE YOU TRY TO BUILD.
+WE HAVE ENCOUNTERED A LOT OF PROBLEMS WITH THE PACKAGE REGISTRY BEING USED TO LINK TO THE WRONG VERSIONS OF LIBRARIES, LEADING TO A LOT OF CONFUSION AND FRUSTRATION.

+First, install vcpkg

+Second,

+You should be able to build by running:

+`Build.bat`

+to build a debug version.
+To build a release version, type:

+`Build.bat Release`

+This will launch four build jobs in parallel.
+If your machine can take it, you can task more cpus by changing the value passed to maxcpucount

 ##### Difference on execution against original  ORB_SLAM2: